 Are solar batteries worth it?

-This is a matter of hot debate.
-This writer chose not to invest in one for the time being, and many people are waiting to see what the market does.
+This is a matter of hot debate, with many people waiting to see what the market does.

 To maximise your savings, you want to use as much of your ‘free’ generated power as possible.
-But even for high-energy users, there will be periods when you’re drawing a background load only.
-Adding a battery to your system allows you to store all of your excess power to use later, significantly increasing your self-consumption and augmenting your savings.
+But even as a high-energy user, there will be periods when you’re drawing a background load only.
+Adding a battery to your system allows you to store all of your excess power to use later, significantly increasing your self-consumption and boosting your savings.

 Many have been waiting for solar battery prices to drop before making the investment, but the soaring price of electricity might push the needle from the other direction.
 The more excess energy you can store in your battery, the less you’ll need to pay your energy supplier at exorbitant rates, and the more you can sell back to the Grid.
-If electricity prices creep higher or even remain at what they are in 2022, the return on the investment of a solar battery might be much sooner.
+If electricity prices creep higher – or even remain at what they are in 2024 – the return on the investment of a solar battery will be much sooner.

 The Smart Export Guarantee

-The Smart Export Guarantee pays the average solar panel owner in Great Britain £120–£180 per year.
+The Smart Export Guarantee pays the average solar panel owner in Great Britain £120 to £180 per year.

-To earn money from your solar panels you need to apply to join the Smart Export Guarantee.
-The SEG requires electricity suppliers who are registered with the scheme to pay small-scale generators of low-carbon electricity for any energy they export back to the National Grid.
+To earn money from your solar panels you need to apply to join the SEG.
+It requires electricity suppliers who are registered with the scheme to pay small-scale generators of low-carbon electricity for any energy they export back to the National Grid.
 Homeowners with solar panel systems of five megawatts or less can apply to join the scheme.

 • a smart meter to track the amount of energy you export to the grid.
 You’ll need what is called a SMETS 2 meter, the second generation smart meter.